stephenlai2021/dojo_merch_sveltekit1.0/README.md

 # Ecommerce App

-This is a simple ecommerce app, it is 'simple' because the api has only 20 products, this app is integrated Supabase Auth and Database to make it a fully functional ecommerce app.
+This is an ecommerce app, this app is integrated with Supabase Auth and Database to make it a fully functional ecommerce app.
 It also has a CMS, a page that allows admin to enter product data, the only thing missing is a shopping cart page and checkout functionality which will be added sooner.

 # Supabase as a backend service